dilip786/AndroidJobIntentServiceDemo/README.md

 * We can use broadcast receiver to communicate/pass the data between them.
 * We can also use iBinder, Livedata, RoomDb.

+### How to stop service.

+* To stop a running JobIntentService, you can call the JobIntentService.stopSelf() method within the onHandleWork() method.
+This will stop the service as soon as all work has been completed.
+* JobIntentService may or may not be automatically started again after a certain time if the task is not finished and the app is killed.